valera-rozuvan/nintoku/site/_posts/2014-06-15-scrobbling-to-last-fm-from-linux.markdown

-So basically as I listen to music, Last.fm allows for other to see what I am listening to, and also view the history of what I have listened in the past.
+So basically as I listen to music, Last.fm allows for other to see what I am listening to, and also view the history of what I have listened to in the past.
 Take a look at my
 [statistics page](http://www.last.fm/user/valerarozuvan), and at [what I am listening to now](http://www.last.fm/user/valerarozuvan/now).
 The second page automatically refreshes the information as music tracks change!